siddhant-joshi/insurance-coverage-chatbot/README.md

 Uses semantic search technology (FAISS vector store with sentence-transformers) to find the most relevant sections of your policy documents, even when questions are phrased differently than the document text.

 **AI-Powered Answers**
-Leverages Google's Gemini 2.0 Flash model to generate natural, easy-to-understand answers based solely on your uploaded policy documents.
+Leverages Google's Gemini 2.5 Flash Lite model to generate natural, easy-to-understand answers based solely on your uploaded policy documents.

 **Source Citations**
 Every answer includes references to the specific documents used, so you can verify the information and dive deeper if needed.